-A: The Johnson & Johnson Health Equity Innovation Challenge has its own terms and conditions that can be found prior to filling out the application, which you need to accept prior to applying.
-Submissions on behalf of academic institutions, large corporations and national organizations are not eligible.
+A: The Johnson & Johnson Health Equity Innovation Challenge has its own terms and conditions that can be found prior to filling out the application, and you need to accept prior to applying.
+Submissions on behalf of large corporations and national organizations are not eligible.

 Q: What are the specific criteria for each application?

-A: Potential solutions will be evaluated by a panel of reviewers and judges on their ability to meet the following criteria:
+A: Solutions with the potential to significantly impact health in communities across the country will be evaluated by individuals appointed by Spelman College and a panel of judges on their ability to meet the following criteria:

-- Focus on health inequities experienced by Black and Hispanic people
+- Focus on health inequities experienced by people of color

 - Implementation plan and timeline